MorteNoir1/virtualbox_e1000_0day/README.md

 It has been said that in order for the integer underflow not to lead to the stack buffer overflow, certain E1000 registers should been configured.
 The idea is that the buffer is being overflowed in e1kHandleRxPacket function which is called while handling Tx descriptors in the loopback mode.
 Indeed, in the loopback mode the guest sends network packets to itself so they are received right after being sent.
 We disable this mode so e1kHandleRxPacket is unreachable.

 ### DEP Bypass
 We have bypassed ASLR.
-Now the loopback mode can be disabled and the stack buffer overflow can be triggered.
+Now the loopback mode can be enabled and the stack buffer overflow can be triggered.

 ```c
 void stage_2_overflow_heap_and_stack_buffers(void* mmio, void* tx_ring, uint64_t vboxdd_base) {